 As a participant, you can access files on the host’s PC effortlessly, using the Microsoft Teams remote control function on the desktop.

-Additionally, you can also edit the presentation and help the host to deliver a successful interactive meeting.
+You can also edit the presentation and help the host deliver a successful interactive meeting.

 If you have any other queries related to the Microsoft Teams app or screen-sharing, do let us know in the comments box below.